The Marmot with the CollarDiary of a Philosopher

 Accordingly, the earth is divided into three zones, that of Men, that of Marmots, and the Upper Desert.
 The fairest is the second.

 This has reminded me of what our fathers’ fathers used to say, that the Marmot nation was once infinitely more numerous and that it covered one half of the earth with its tribes.
 The world, evidently, was created for us.
-What are these holes where Men live, these tops where Eagles nest, in comparison with the vast flanks that are propitious for our burrows?
+What are these holes where Men live, these tops where Eagles nest, in comparison with the vast flanks that are propitious for our Burrows?
 Why then this decadence?
 Why do our tribes dwindle from generation unto generation?
 Are our ladies less fecund?
 No. But egotism separates us from one another.
-Each of us thinks only of his family, his loves, his burrow, so that our enemies defeat us as individuals.
-Matters would be quite otherwise if all Marmots lived for wisdom.
-They would have one common goal; they would form a single and great nation.
+Each of us thinks only of his family, his loves, his Burrow, so that our enemies defeat us one by one.
+Matters would be quite otherwise if all Marmots lived for Wisdom.
+They would have a common goal; they would form a single and great nation.
 But what can one expect of a race that persecutes its philosophers?

 M.02.03.03.04 / M.097